kareemy/Lab11/README-Lab12.md

 ## Your Name:

-# Extra CreditLab 12: Professor Web App Redux: Scaffolding and Related Data
+# Extra Credit Lab 12: Professor Web App Redux: Scaffolding and Related Data

 In this lab exercise you will perform scaffolding, add a second entity class to your project, and connect that class with your existing one.
 This process is known as connecting related data.